Code modernization strategies for short-range non-bonded molecular dynamics simulations: Summary and discussion

 In this work, we presented our code modernization efforts for the ESPResSo++ molecular dynamics simulation package.
 This was achieved by optimizing the particle data layout, implementing SIMD vectorization on critical loops and integrating node-level parallelism through HPX.
 We have optimized operations that require only a few particle attributes by using a structure of arrays layout which improved the memory access patterns of these operations resulting in an up to $2\times$ overall speedup.
 The change in layout also allowed us to ensure SIMD vectorization on critical for loops used in short-range interactions.
 This results in an additional $1.5\times$ speedup for Lennard-Jones simulations and $1.1\times$ speedup for polymer melt simulations, suggesting that the greater benefits from vectorization of short-range interactions depend on having a larger cut-off distance among other factors.

 These serial optimizations served as a baseline on which we implemented node-level parallelism through HPX.
-By decomposing the MPI subdomain into smaller subnodes, we were able to modulate the granularity of the task sizes and obtain an optimum point between resource starvation and overhead from communicating ghost values between subnodes.
+By decomposing the MPI node into smaller subnodes, we were able to modulate the granularity of the task sizes and obtain an optimum balance between resource starvation and overhead from additional force calculation between subnodes.
 We then compared the HPX-based implementation with the traditional MPI-based parallelization.
-For a spatially homogenous system, we found the HPX implementation to be $9\%$ slower on a single socket running a single MPI rank, which rises to $40\%$ slower on a full node running two MPI ranks resulting from the increase in communication volume per MPI call.
-Nevertheless, the benefit of using the work-stealing capabilities of HPX was found when running spatially inhomogeneous simulations such as an LJ system with spherical load distribution for which we obtained a $1.3\times$ speedup.
+For a spatially homogenous system, we found the HPX implementation to be $5\%$ slower on a single socket running a single MPI rank, which rises to $37\%$ slower on a full node running two MPI ranks resulting from the increase in communication volume per MPI call.
+Nevertheless, the benefit of using the work-stealing capabilities of HPX was demonstrated when running spatially inhomogeneous simulations such as an LJ system with spherical load distribution for which we obtained a $1.4\times$ speedup.

 To maintain compatibility with the original packages within ESPResSo++, we have chosen to implement our code modernization strategies as additional submodules in ESPResSo++ (\texttt{vec} and \texttt{hpx4espp}).
 This is due to the intrusive change in the particle data structure which all algorithms and analysis tools are dependent on.
 This design choice allows us to continuously develop other performance improvements which could eventually be adopted in the main branch of ESPResSo++.